3liz/postgis/upgrades/README.md

 * For Postgresql 13+ then postgis is version 3
 * For Postgresql 12 or lower then postgis is version 2.5

-If your version scheme is différent, ensure tag the upgrade image accordingly to reflect the postgis  version used.
+If your version scheme is different, ensure tag the upgrade image accordingly to reflect the postgis  version used.

 For upgrading Postgis after running `pg_upgrade`: